top of page

 The direct link to the digital library books is simply familysearch.org/library/books.

-Or, you can use the menu bars to navigate to Search > Books.
+You can also use the menu bars to navigate to Search > Books.

 Search Digital Books For a Surname

 Most of us want to find our family in published books and journals.
 On FamilySearch, it's easy.
 Type in a surname.
-In this video, I shared several examples of books and periodicals I discovered after typing "Geiszler."
+In the video FamilySearch Online Books, I shared several examples of books and periodicals I discovered after typing "Geiszler."

 Be advised.
 You won't always find books that say, "The Family History of Joseph Geiszler."
 That would be too easy.

-However, I should probably share the book I wrote with FamilySearch about Joseph.
+However, I should share the book I wrote with FamilySearch about Joseph.

 You might find something like the title The Grueneich Family Tree.
-Although that surname may not seem applicable, look at the description after clicking on the book title.
+Although that surname may not seem applicable, look at the description after clicking the book title.
 Review the terms in the subject field.
-Perhaps Geiszler appears as a subject and warrants further investigation.
+Geiszler may appear as a subject and warrants further investigation.

-You might also see some periodicals, such as The Humble Area Genealogical Society newsletter.
-When I clicked through to the newsletter, I saw my article about visiting George Joseph Geiszler's gravesite.
+You might also see some periodicals like The Humble Area Genealogical Society newsletter.
+When I clicked through the newsletter, I saw my article about visiting George Joseph Geiszler's gravesite.
 Periodicals might have your ancestors, so do not overlook these entries.

 ↪️ Are you looking for more genealogy resources?